NBISweden/workshop-genome_annotation/labs/get_started.md

   * **Connection to Uppmax**
   Please connect yourself to Uppmax following those instruction [UPPMAX login instructions](uppmax_login).

-  * **Install the GAAS repository through dedicated environment**
+  * **Install dependencies (the GAAS repository through dedicated environment)**
-  Here I will need you to clone and install our github repository indeed this repository contains NBIS annotation team scripts and will be used during this pratical.
+  Once connected you will need you to clone and install our github repository indeed this repository contains NBIS annotation team scripts and will be used during this pratical.

   ```
   mkdir -p ~/git ; mv ~/git